umnovjp/NHLShiftsStats3/README.md

 Definition of shift is 10 seconds pair of defensmen or trio of forwards played continuously at the same time.
 ## Notes
 I tried maybe 30-40 different algorithms to come up with reasonable lines combinations.
 There are 32 teams in NHL.
 And each of them has its own defensive system.
 Next, each game is different.
+Player may be injured in 1st period or may get a game misconduct.
+There may be multiple penalties resulting in limited 5x5 play.

 ## Live version URL
 https://umnovjp.github.io/NHLShiftsStats3/